Skip to content

 Updated

 The electronic version of the latest issue of the Girls’ Angle Bulletin is now available on our website.
-Can you figure out the connection between the cover image and cubic polynomials?
-We open with the …
+Can you figure out why the cover image is entitled Complete Domination?
+We open with the conclusion …

 17. Gödel's Lost Letter and P=NP